Neighbour arrested over theft of Rs 1 cr, 267 sovereign gold heist in Kerala's Kannur

 He made efforts to cut the CCTV camera.
 When one CCTV camera was repositioned to avoid capturing his image, it instead provided a clear view of a room inside the house, the police said, adding that this footage was key in identifying and capturing the accused.

 During the theft, Lijeesh left behind a tool he had used.
-He returned to the house on the November 21 to recover it but was unsuccessful, as he confessed about it during questioning.
+He returned to the house on November 21 to recover it but was unsuccessful, and he confessed about it during questioning.
 The tool was later discovered during the police investigation.

+He was produced in a court here on Monday evening for judicial remand.
+The police said that his custody would be sought later for detailed interrogation.

 The theft occurred while Ashraf, a rice trader, and his family from Valapattanam were attending a wedding in Madurai in Tamil Nadu on November 19.